 1. What is marketing automation?

-It provides campaigns with ‘always-on’ capabilities and enhances email marketing, social media posting, and even ad campaigns with advanced AI tools.
-Marketing automation not only improves efficiency and reduces human error, contrary to common misconceptions creates a personalised and reliable experience for customers.
+It provides campaigns with ‘always-on’ capabilities and enhances email marketing tasks, social media posting, and even ad campaigns with advanced AI tools.
+Marketing automation software not only improves efficiency and reduces human error, contrary to common misconceptions creates a personalised and reliable experience for customers.